cjimti/mk/_posts/2018-07-10-team-kubernetes-remote-access.md

 Development and staging environments share a cluster across many clients and projects.
 On the production front, more extensive projects and clients get a dedicated cluster, and smaller projects might share a cluster.

 We use Kubernetes [namespaces] to separate clients.
-All of out security revolves around [namespaces], and when [RBAC] is set up correctly, a context in which access granted to a developer can only operate and view within the assigned namespace.
+All of our security revolves around [namespaces], and when [RBAC] is set up correctly, a context in which access granted to a developer can only operate and view within the assigned namespace.

 We grant developers read-level access to one common developer account per [namespace] on the development cluster.
 We tighten access to some resources on production.